praveen-gandreti/E-commerce/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Deployement Platform

+This application is deployed in vercel you acn view the "FRONT END" of the application but you can't perform any funcationality because JSON SERVER is not deployed yet in any platform

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.